colintbowers/DependentBootstrap.jl/README.md

 A module for the Julia language that implements several varieties of the dependent statistical bootstrap as well as the corresponding block-length selection procedures.

+## WARNING

+This module underwent a major update today (June 25th, 2015).
+I have not updated the docs yet to reflect this update, so if you want to use this module you will have to examine the source code yourself.
+I should hopefully get round to this sometime in the next few weeks.

+## OLD DOCS FOLLOW

 ## Main Features